 - 1. Determine the steady state response.
 Examples of methods for calculating the steady state response are given in Appendix 1. - 2.
 Apply reduction factors, if any.
 If all the requirements were fulfilled without reduction factors, this step can be skipped.
 If a reserve was prequalified with a reduction factor, the capacity is the steady state response times the reduction factor.
-If the reserve was prequalified with different reduction factors at high and low load or at high and low droop, the provider can either use the lowest reduction factor for all cases or interpolate the reduction factor with regards to the load and droop at the time of delivery, see Figure 20 and Figure 21Fel!
-Hittar inte referenskälla. - 3.
+If the reserve was prequalified with different reduction factors at high and low load or at high and low droop, the provider can either use the lowest reduction factor for all cases or interpolate the reduction factor with regards to the load and droop at the time of delivery, see Figure 22 and Figure 23. - 3.
 Check headroom taking other reserves into account.
 The sum of the sold capacities of all reserves in upwards and downwards direction respectively needs to be possible to activate within the operating range of the entity.
 As a general rule the provider is not allowed to use a droop that will cause saturation of the response at a smaller frequency deviation than the maximum frequency deviation defined for each reserve.
-An exception from this rule is made when the entity has a capacity reduction factor, in which headroom is needed only for the sold capacity.
+An exception from this rule is made for FCR-D when the entity has a capacity reduction factor, in which headroom is needed only for the sold capacity of FCR-D. For FCR-N however the provider needs to reserve headroom for the full steady state response so that the response is linear in the whole FCR-N frequency band and so that FCR-N does not appropriate capacity from FCR-D.